 skywalking

-The skywalking plugin supports the integrating with Apache SkyWalking for request tracing.
+The skywalking plugin supports integration with Apache SkyWalking for request tracing.

 SkyWalking uses its native Nginx Lua tracer to provide tracing, topology analysis, and metrics from both service and URI perspectives.
 APISIX supports HTTP protocol to interact with the SkyWalking server.